Denbigh – town defensive walls

 Architecture

-The upper town occupied a larger part of the hill surrounded by a defensive wall, which closed 3.8 ha of land (approx. 300 x 200 meters).
-The circumference of the fortifications had an irregular plan with two bulges from the north and a castle located in the southern corner.
-In the north-east part of the wall, the wall was extended east from the main defense line, beyond the steep rock, to cover the water source there.
+The medieval town occupied most of a solitary hill, surrounded by a defensive wall that enclosed 3.8 hectares (approximately 300 x 200 meters).
+The fortifications had an irregular plan adapted to the terrain, with two bulges on the northern side and a castle located in the southern corner.
+In the northeastern part of the complex, a section of the outer wall, added in the early 14th century, extended eastward from the main defensive line, in front of a steep cliff to encompass a water source located there.
+The castle’s defensive walls were connected to the town walls, but the town was opened to the castle (it had no fortifications of its own in the southwestern section).

-The defensive wall was reinforced with a half-round, now two-storey north-east tower (at which the latrine chute was located) and the Countess Tower located east of it.
-At this place, the fortifications ran near the rocky edge of the hill.
-The Countess Tower was in fact a complex of two four-sided corner towers and a small two-storey building on their southern side.
-The northern tower of this complex was extended entirely beyond the perimeter of the walls, at least two-storey and equipped inside, in the south-east corner with a fireplace.
-The eastern tower was larger, also heated by a fireplace on the lower floor, but it only slightly protruded beyond the face of the wall.
+he latrine.
+Further east, where the fortifications ran near the rocky edge of the hill, the Countess’ Tower was built.
+In was a complex of two quadrangular corner towers and a small two-story building on their southern side.
+The northern tower of this complex projected entirely in front of the perimeter of the walls, at least two stories high, and equipped with a fireplace in the southeast corner.
+The eastern tower was larger, also heated by a fireplace on the lower story, but protruded only slightly in front of the face of the wall.
+The next reinforcement of the perimeter was the semi-cylindrical southern tower (Bastion Tower), situated at a relatively large distance, right next to the castle walls.
+Originally, it had three or four stories and a checkered decoration of yellow sandstone, similar to the Burghers’ Gate.

 Below the Countess Tower, a small gate protected by a portcullis enabled the enter to the zwinger (salient) created in the fourteenth century, which task was to protect the only source of water that did not dry out in summer.
 This outer wall was defended by a powerful Goblin polygonal tower, protruding beyond the perimeter of the wall on a rocky cliff.
 It was 15 meters high (21 meters above the rock slopes on the outer side) and had large buttresses reaching 5 meters from the north.
 Inside, a narrow stone staircase led to the lower floor with the well.
 The upper floor was accessible by the staircase at the northern wall.
 It housed a fireplace with a cleverly placed smoke escape shaft.
 The section of the massive outer wall that connected the Goblin and Countess towers had two levels of arrowslits: the upper one accessible from the crown of the defensive walkway and the lower at the path between the towers.
-To the south of the Goblin Tower, the defensive walk-wall reached another wicket gate, secured by a small drawbridge, connecting to the main perimeter of the town walls.
-The next strengthening of the perimeter of the walls was the semi-cylindrical southern tower (Bastion Tower), located at a fairly distant distance, right next to the defensive walls of the castle.
-Originally, it had three or four floors and a checkered decoration made of yellow sandstone, similar to the Burgess Gate.
+To the south of the Goblin Tower, the defensive walk-wall reached another postern gate, secured by a small drawbridge, connecting to the main perimeter of the town walls.

 Current state